Gigabit Ethernet 101: Basics to Implementation

 The Ethernet PHY includes coding and modulation blocks as per the IEEE standard to overcome any physical limitations that allow Cat5 UTP cable to be efficient and be certified for frequencies of up to 125 MHz.
 If the PHY sends every bit in one clock cycle (like 10BASE), then a cable that supports a 1 GHz rate would be required.
 Instead of sending each bit in one clock cycle, the 100/1000BASE transmits one “Baud” per cycle with encoding applied.
 The 100BASE encodes each 8-bit group into a 10-bit packet (4B/5B or 8B/10B scheme) to increase reliability, meaning that it needs to send at a rate of 125 MBaud that requires a clock speed of 125 MHz.

-Gigabit Ethernet uses PAM-5 modulation that uses five voltage levels and encodes two bits per clock cycle using four different voltage levels in each pair; the fifth voltage level is used for error-correction.
+Gigabit Ethernet uses PAM-5 modulation that uses five Ethernet voltage levels and encodes two bits per clock cycle using four different voltage levels in each pair; the fifth voltage level is used for error correction.
 The main difference between 100BASE and 1000BASE is that the gigabit Ethernet uses all four pairs bi-directionally and at the same time.
-By using basic math, we can see that 1000 Mbps / 4 = 250 Mbps per pair and encoding two bits in each cycle results in a 125 MHz clock rate.
+By using basic math, we can see that 1000 Mbps / 4 = 250 Mbps per pair, and encoding two bits in each cycle results in a 125 MHz clock rate.
 So, using the same Baud rate and clock frequency as the Fast Ethernet, the Gigabit Ethernet uses all available resources more efficiently and increases the link speed, all the while keeping within the certified limits of the relatively cheap Cat5 cable rather than needing to use more expensive higher category cables.

-The modulation/encoding used is very common across the communication world, and all transceivers should have no problem successfully modulating and demodulating (mod/demod) the signals.
-As the Gigabit Ethernet PHY is a backward compatible transceiver device, we can see why it needs both a 10 MHz (10BASE) and 125 MHz (100/1000BASE) clock source for the mod/demod processes.
+The modulation/encoding used is very common across the communication world, and all transceivers should have no problem successfully modulating and demodulating (mod/demod) the Ethernet signals.
+As the Gigabit Ethernet PHY is a backward-compatible transceiver device, we can see why it needs both a 10 MHz (10BASE) and 125 MHz (100/1000BASE) clock source for the mod/demod processes.
 Also, additional clock references such as 2.5 MHz, 25 MHz, or 125 MHz may be required for PHY-to-MAC “xMII” communications depending on the selected interface type.
-Generally, a PHY will also have a 25 MHz or a 125 MHz clock output for synchronizing with other PHYs or as input reference for the MAC device.
+Generally, a PHY will also have a 25 MHz or a 125 MHz clock output for synchronizing with other PHYs or as an input reference for the MAC device.

-All Ethernet PHYs available on the market have an internal PLL Clock Synthesizer, and so just need a reference crystal or oscillator, generally at 25 MHz.
+All Ethernet PHYs available on the market have an internal PLL Clock Synthesizer, so just need a reference crystal or oscillator, generally at 25 MHz.
 It is always a good idea to double-check the datasheet to see if it has a built-in crystal driver that makes it able to use crystal.
 Generally, the accuracy requirements are advised to be better than 50 ppm, and utilizing an oscillator may make the layout easier.
 Again, it is a trade-off for designers in terms of price, stability, and layout effort.
 You have to be careful to check the crystal load capacitance if you select this option.

-The “strap” or “bootstrap” terminology used for Ethernet devices determines the hard-coded settings for parameters such as the device address, mode, xMII selection, clock out enable, etc. before the device completes power-up.
+The “strap” or “bootstrap” terminology used for Ethernet devices determines the hard-coded settings for parameters such as the device address, mode, xMII selection, clock-out enable, etc. before the device completes power-up.
 It is strongly recommended to check the datasheet carefully for the strap options since these are vendor-dependent and may be subject to change between each device.
 The crucial point here is to adjust the required reset time for the strap pins to settle at the desired voltage level, which is easily adjusted using an RC delay circuitry.

 Another point related to PHY selection is to check whether it has internal termination resistors or not.
 Their presence is critical for signal integrity, both for the MDI and the MII sides.
-The MDI uses balanced differential pairs, and so if the PHY does not have on-chip termination resistors, parallel split termination (preferred to filter common-mode noise) must be added to the board.
-Similarly, the xMII interface should have series termination resistors, either on-chip or on-board.
+The MDI uses balanced differential pairs, so if the PHY does not have on-chip termination resistors, parallel split termination (preferred to filter common-mode noise) must be added to the board.
+Similarly, the xMII interface should have series termination resistors, either on-chip or onboard.